Cavaliers News: Sanders’ D-League Run Short-Lived, Irving Hurt In Love’s Return

 In Cleveland Cavaliers news, Larry Sanders is back from the NBA D-League.
 The center rejoined the team Thursday in a 91-83 victory over the Utah Jazz.
 Another player that returned to the roster was Kevin Love.
 Unfortunately, the injury bug continues to ravage the team, and one of the latest victims is Kyrie Irving.

 As reported by the Cavaliers’ website, Sanders was called up from the D-League.
 This was a little surprising since he did not play a single game for the Canton Charge.
-When the Cavaliers signed him, team general manager David Griffin and head coach Tyronn Lue said he would spend time with the D-League squad to get ready for his NBA comeback.
+When the Cavaliers signed him, team general manager David Griffin and head coach Tyronn Lue said he will spend time with the D-League squad to get ready for his NBA comeback.

 It is common for returning players to see action in the D-League first before they become part of the main roster.
-This was especially needed by Sanders, who last played full-time in the 2014-15 season with the Milwaukee Bucks.
+Especially for Sanders, who last played full-time in the 2014-15 season with the Milwaukee Bucks.
 Following this, he walked away from basketball to address personal issues.

 Sanders spoke about this topic in a video from Uninterrupted.
 Here, the 28-year-old former 15th overall pick (2010) expressed confidence regarding the continuation of his career.